Douglas Little, Alchemist and Founder of Heretic Parfum

 But unfortunately, this story does not end well.
 Like a lot of creatives, I hastily took a business partner who was the wrong fit, and he wanted to take the brand mass, but my vision was to keep it niche, small, tight, and to keep growing it as a small American luxury brand.
 In 2008, he started pushing me to do QVC and Home Shopping Network, and I was like, ‘That’s just not where my heart is…’ At the time, I was getting more requests for personal art, outside of DL & Co.
 People would come to my space and see the collages that I would do, or shadow boxes I was creating.
 So I decided to follow my passion for art, and to be honest, I really wanted to do a natural fine fragrance, but I wasn’t given that ability within the company.

 So, I decided to part ways.
 I left the company, and followed my window installations.
 I started doing that and environmental and visual installation work — working with Van Cleef + Arpels, Barneys, Bergdorf Goodman.
-A couple years ago, I worked with Giovanna Battaglia, and we designed the Diamond Horseshoe and did a fully immersive supper club here in NY that heavily involved the use of fragrance and art and design.
+A couple of years ago, I worked with Giovanna Battaglia, and we designed the Diamond Horseshoe and did a fully immersive supper club here in NY that heavily involved the use of fragrance and art and design.

 I suddenly felt like I had experienced the culmination of my career, where I was able to combine all of the things that I’d learned, and funneled them into something else.
 But along this path, I’d also been feeling like something was missing — another product.
 Which then led me to create Heretic.
 I’ve now been working on that for four years.

 When I was twenty and with the cosmetic company, I took a trip to France and thought to myself, ‘I would love to see if I can know more about the perfume industry while I’m here, because this is the heart of it…’ I ended up taking a day trip out to Grasse, and met this amazing perfumer and she just fell in love with my youth and passion.
-I was suppose to be there for a day but ended up staying a whole week, and we kept in close contact.
+I was supposed to be there for a day but ended up staying a whole week, and we kept in close contact.
 I kept going back and was doing little trips and intensive short studies with her, and that had me become very, very passionate in natural fragrance — I knew that it was my thing.

 When I came back to the states after that first trip, I kept up with it and was meeting a woman here named Mandy Aftel, who became my mentor and teacher.
 She continued my training in natural perfuming.
 She is so magical, that I don’t know how to describe her other than to say that she’s a unicorn.
 She gave me the foundation to be able to spread my wings and do natural perfumes in the way that I want to do them.